chainer/chainer/docs/source/chainerx/tutorial/index.rst

 Tutorial
 ========

-ChainerX, or :data:`chainerx`, is meant to be a drop-in replacement for NumPy and CuPy, with additional operations specific to neural networks.
+ChainerX, or :data:`chainerx`, is meant to be a drop-in replacement for `NumPy <https://docs.scipy.org/doc/>`_ and `CuPy <https://docs-cupy.chainer.org/en/stable/>`_, with additional operations specific to neural networks.
 As its core is implemented in C++, you can reduce the Python overhead for both the forward and backward passes compared to Chainer, speeding up your training and inference.
 This section will guide you through the essential APIs of Chainer to utilize ChainerX, but also how to use ChainerX on its own.